iptch/2024-fall-architectural-katas/ADR/ADR-002-architecture-style.md

 ## Consequences:

-- Service-Based Architecture is comparatively easier to maintain
+- Service-Based Architecture is comparatively cheaper and faster to build and easier to maintain
-- Evenstreaming adds complexity, but enabled additional decoupling of capabilities
+- Event streaming adds complexity, but enables additional decoupling of capabilities